DKT15/daily-planner-app/README.md

 ## Usage

 Plan your day using the calendar app and then hit save once you are happy with what you have added.
-The information will be saved in local storage and won't be lost when ypu refresh.
+The information will be saved in local storage and won't be lost when you refresh.

 ## Screenshot